Five Major Credit Cards Are Now Blocking Cryptocurrency Purchases - Slashdot

 They are probably worried about chargebacks.
 Both for legitimate cases where the consumer got ripped off, and for cases where a stolen card is used to buy crypto.
 If the CC banks can't stick it to the vendor, they have to eat the loss to stay on the right side of their promises and consumer protection laws.
 And in this case, they must have seen enough abuse to decide to shut down that vector.

-Nothing is actually better than the current model (Score:4, Interesting)
+Nothing is actually better than the current model (Score:5, Interesting)

 I recently made a purchase from a place that offered a bitcoin discount.
 I said "Ah hah, I'll be clever." and bought some on coinbase with my credit card to make the purchase.